owm111/hackneyed-x11-cursors/README.md

 * `windows-cursors` for Windows.

 `make all-dist` targets all of the above, including all single-sized themes in all available sizes.
-All targets generate tarballs for distribution.
+All targets above generate tarballs for distribution.

-The targets described below are meant for debugging.
+The targets described below are meant for debugging and do not generate tarballs:

-The following targets don't generate tarballs:

 * `theme`: make the multi-sized, right-handed theme;
 * `theme.left`: make the multi-sized, right-handed theme;